ucsb-ds/pl-dev-team/lab/jpa02.md

 #### Let's talk about this JSON page

-If you've followed the instructions above, you see that the page `/team` looks different from the You'll now see a different kind of page in your browser.
+If you've followed the instructions above, you see that the page `/team` looks different from the other pages in the webapp.
 This page contains information in *JSON* format, which is short for *Javascript Object Notation*.

 JSON is simply a way to represent the *data* portion of *objects*.
 Here, we mean *objects* in the *object-oriented programming* sense, though technically, we are only representing the *data* portion of object *instances*.